Gassandrid/ewan.my/content/index.md

 Hi, my name is Ewan.
 I'm a third-year Computer Science student at the [[University Of Vermont]] where my focus is [[Computational Neuroscience]], [[Mathematics]], and how brains and machines overlap.
 You can reach me via email or find me tinkering on my [[Saturn V Server Rack|homelab]].

-I'm currently reading [[Gödel, Escher, Bach]] / my [[Theoretical Neuroscience Textbook]], and conducting independent interpretability research on [[Continuous Thought Machines]].
+I'm currently reading [[Gödel, Escher, Bach]] / my [[Theoretical Neuroscience Textbook]], and attempting to model human [[Choosing and Consuming Content Efficiently|content consumption]] via a [[Partially Observable Markov Decision Process|POMDP]] approach.
 I spend most of my time analyzing how my brain evolves through the content it consumes and output I produce - modeling 2 years of git commit across my **Obsidian vault** alongside **ActivityWatch** computer usage data, noisy but interesting EEG equipment, and eye tracking to map the semantic phase space of human cognition.

 I maintain a sprawling [[Saturn V Server Rack|homelab]] for LLM inference/interpretability and **[[On Capturing Personal Data|quantified self]] infrastructure**, I consider myself a competitive typer at 189wpm in combination with keyboard-centric computer interaction(**yes I use [[Neovim|vim]] btw**).
 I track everything: vault activity, commits, health biomarkers, cognitive patterns$\dots$ because I believe measurement is the first step toward optimization.
 I'm deeply interested in [[Longevity]], [[Transhumanism]], and novel techniques for biologically plausible machine learning algorithms(whether that be via a temporal dimension, [[Active Inference]]/local autonomy, or both).
 As a side interest/pursuit of neuroscience, I also study [[Neuropharmacology]] and [[Nootropic Compounds.base|Nootropic Compounds]] for cognitive enhancement/biohacking.